-So while it’s up to you to help keep that blood-pumping organ in tip-top shape, it’s also crucial to know if your Medicare coverage is also supporting you in this endeavor.
+So while it’s up to you to help keep that blood-pumping organ in tip-top shape, knowing if your Medicare coverage also supports you in this endeavor is crucial.

 The good news in this regard is Medicare covers heart-related conditions, heart diseases, preventive treatments, and screening to detect and treat health-related issues early and keep the heart working as well as possible.
 But that doesn’t mean Medicare itself is absolutely free.

-Part A covers your hospital stay if you’re admitted due to cardiovascular disease.
+Part A covers your hospital stays if you’re admitted due to cardiovascular disease.
 Reasons for admission to a hospital for cardiovascular issues can range from heart attack and surgery to uncontrolled hypertension issues.

-Part B handles preventative and outpatient services needed to identify, prevent, and treat cardiac events.
+Part B handles preventative and outpatient services to identify, prevent, and treat cardiac events.
 Preventive services are covered at no cost.
-It seems that more routine heart procedures are being completed in an outpatient setting every year.
+More routine heart procedures are being completed in an outpatient setting every year.

 Blood pressure, aneurysm, and cholesterol screenings are all examples of preventative tests.